What might have gone wrong — and what you can do about it.

 My application was rejected.
 What can I do?

 - Find out the exact reason you didn’t qualify.
 The first thing you should do is contact the bank or lender and find out specifically why your application was rejected.
 Business loans are usually rejected because the business doesn’t meet the eligibility criteria.
 But it could be a simple error in your paperwork that you could correct.

 - Look into crowdfunding.
-If you’ve exhausted business loan options from traditional and peer-to-peer lenders, you could always turn to crowdfunding.
-Crowdfunding can have multiple benefits for your business, it can get people talking about your company in addition to raising additional funds.
+Crowdfunding can have multiple benefits for your business, like spreading the people talking about your company in addition to raising additional funds.